FOOD & WINE

 House of Hargrave Photograph by Kylie Bell

-House of Hargrave is the newest cellar door to join the Central North Coast wine region – the perfect place for a wine tasting.
-Located halfway between Sheffield and Devonport, this beautiful venue boasts views across the landscape, all the way to Bass Strait – the water separating Tasmania from mainland Australia.
-At House of Hargrave, the well-designed venue caters for those looking to sit down and enjoy a glass of wine with friends, family or loved ones.
-House of Hargrave also serves food for those looking for lunch or afternoon tea.
+House of Hargrave is the newest cellar door to join the Central North Coast wine region — a perfect spot for wine tasting.
+Located halfway between Sheffield and Devonport, this beautiful venue boasts sweeping views across the landscape, all the way to Bass Strait — the stretch of water that separates Tasmania from mainland Australia.

 La Villa Wines